Bergmann–Bayard pistol

-The Bergmann–Bayard was a German-designed semi-automatic pistol produced under license in Belgium.
+The Bergmann–Bayard was a German-designed recoil operated semi-automatic pistol produced under license in Belgium.

+Design

 Bergmann Mars

-The Bergmann Mars was produced in 1901, and was the first Bergmann design aimed squarely at the military market, with a comparatively powerful 9×23mm Bergmann round.
+The Bergmann Mars was produced in 1901, and was the first Bergmann design aimed directly at the military market, with a comparatively powerful 9×23mm Bergmann round.
 It aroused the interest of a number of armies and was the subject of several trials in competition with the Mauser C96, Mannlicher, Browning and Luger pistols.